-Espresso was invented as a way to make coffee expressly, as people were in a hurry and didnt have time to wait 10 minutes to brew their morning pot of coffee.
-However, over the years, espresso has become more about the taste then the speed.
+Espresso was invented as a way to make coffee expressly, as people were in a hurry and didn’t have time to wait 10 minutes to brew their morning pot of coffee.
+However, over the years, espresso has become more about the taste than the speed.
 The rich, strong flavor is something that coffee drinkers around the world look forward to every morning.

 Espresso is quite tricky, and can be done in around 4 minutes.

 Grind your coffee on a fine grind – #1 on an industrial grinder.
 For a double shot, you’ll want 15 grams of coffee, which is equal to a smidge less than 2 tablespoons.

 Put the grounds into the portafilter so it forms a little mound on the top.
 Grab your tamper and press down firmly.
 Remove the tamper and use the handle to give the side of the filter a quick tap to remove excess grounds, then press again.
 Give it a quick twist before you remove it so the top is nice and smooth.